About the GWS Graduation Concentration Heading link

 *Courses not cross-listed with GWS may be petitioned for use as electives.
 Up to 4 hours of independent study or thesis research may also be used.

 Please click on the button below and fill out the application.
 We will review the application and get back to you with more information.
-If you have any questions, please contact Professor Lynette Jackson, Director of Graduate Studies at firstname.lastname@example.org.
+If you have any questions, please contact Dr. Gayatri Reddy, Director of Interdepartmental Graduate Concentration, at firstname.lastname@example.org.

 Being a graduate concentrator in Gender and Women’s Studies at UIC has opened doors for me in several ways.
 I have been able to network with scholars from around the world, have sustained connections to academic associations like the National Women’s Studies Association and the Berkshire Conference of Women Historians, and have been afforded the opportunity to present my research in both formal and informal settings.
 I’ve also been able to work with several GWS faculty as a research assistant and teaching assistant.
 More than anything GWS faculty have provided me with the guidance and support I need to not only get through graduate school, but to imagine what my future can look like as a scholar activist.
 GWS faculty have been my most ardent supporters.History PhD Candidate and GWS Graduate Student Concentrator|